bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 You may choose to defray the cost of on-demand rides and/or transit based on either age group, income group, or both.
 To do so, the *range of qualifying socio-demographic characteristics* and *value of the incentive provided to each group* must be defined for passengers using each of the following modes of transportation to complete a trip:
-  * "OnDemand_ride": use of on-demand rideshare as the main transport mode for the trip
+  * "OnDemand_ride": use of on-demand ride(s) as the main transport mode for the trip
   * "drive_transit": use of the personal car as an access/egress mode to/from transit (bus)
   * "walk_transit": walking as an access/egress mode to/from transit (bus)